-The Big Fat B2B Content Marketing Checklist
+Doug Kessler’s Big Fat B2B Content Marketing Strategy Checklist

-The internet is littered with bad content under click-worthy headlines, which makes it harder for good content to get considered because no one wants to risk wasting time wading through crap.
+The internet is littered with bad content under click-worthy headlines, which makes it harder for good content marketing to get considered because no one wants to risk wasting time wading through crap.

-He helps brands attract buyers with smart content marketing that brings a fresh spin and new ideas to the table.
-He says we need to stop creating meaningless snackable content.
-“Snacks are good, my second favorite form of self-abuse, but meals are pretty, pretty important too.”
+He helps brands attract buyers with B2B content marketing that adds a fresh spin and new ideas.
+He says we need to stop creating meaningless, snackable content marketing that doesn’t deliver new ideas.
+“Snacks are good, my second favorite form of self-abuse, but meals are pretty, pretty important too,” says Kessler

 Doug believes in simple principles like getting granular, breaking down a subject, and choosing a topic you can own.
 “It’s about being smart, picking battles you can win, and then work them,” he says.

 Meaningless content damages your brand because you lose people’s trust.
-Putting the extra work into creating meaningful content strengthens the your brand.
+Putting the extra work into creating meaningful content strengthens your brand.

-A big part of creating engaging and serious content in B2B marketing is confidence, says Doug.
+A big part of creating engaging and serious content in B2B growth marketing is confidence, says Doug.
 Right from the start, the reader must feel compelled to finish the article.
 They need to understand why investing the next 20 minutes in reading or perhaps an hour in absorbing the content is beneficial to them.
 Take your audience seriously.

 We also talked about the scarcity of talented writers.
-For him, it is about being passionate about writing, being curious, and having a voracious appetite for learning about business and marketing.
+For him, it is about being passionate about writing, curious, and having a voracious appetite for learning about business and marketing.

 If you’d like to support this podcast, rate and review us on Apple Podcasts here.